7Factor/terraform-ecs-cluster/README.md

+# Deprecated

+This version of the module has been deprecated in favor of https://github.com/7Factor/terraform-aws-ecs-cluster which exists on the Terraform Registry.
+Please migrate to this version at your earliest convenience.
+Instructions for migration can be found in the new repository.

 # ECS Cluster via Terraform

 This module will allow you to deploy an ECS Cluster composed of raw EC2 instances that are managed by an Auto Scaling Group.